 What Causes Hypopigmentation in Scars?

 After an injury or surgical procedure scars that develop can heal in a few ways.
 The three main ways a scar will appear is with hyperpigmentation (the most common way), hypopigmentation and hyperpigmentation with the formation of a keloid.
-We see all three varieties at Reflections and have been treating patients looking to soften the appearance of their scars for years using a variety of lasers and alternative skin rejuvenating techniques.
+We see all three varieties at Reflections Center and have been treating patients looking to soften the appearance of their scars for years using a variety of lasers and alternative skin rejuvenating techniques.

 When the skin heals after a surgical incision or injury, the skin is essentially damaged and begins to heal itself; which is different for every unique skin type.
 In most cases patients will experience hyperpigmentation, darkening of the skin, with the skin eventually lightening with time and blending in easily with the surrounding skin.
 In other cases, patients will see their skin heal to a lighter shade than their natural skin.
 This can cause patients to feel self-conscious about their scar being noticeable due to its much lighter color.
 In the past, we have used CO2 lasers to improve the appearance of hypopigmentation by breaking up the scar tissue and triggering the skin’s natural healing process.